tweag/nickel/doc/manual/typing.md

   ```

 - **Dictionary**: `{_: T}`.
 A record whose field
   names are statically unknown but are all of the type `T`.
-Typically used to
-  model dictionaries.

   Example: